-Because Muslims follows a lunar calendar, the date of Ramadan changes every year.
-This year, Ramadan started on 22 March.
-It lasts for 30 days, ending on 21 April with the celebration of Eid al-Fitr.
+Because Islam follows a lunar calendar, the dates of Ramadan change every year.
+This year, Ramadan will start around 8 or 9 March, depending on when the new moon is sighted.
+It lasts for 30 days, ending in April with the celebration of Eid al-Fitr.

-Ramadan is a time of abstinence and reflection for Muslims.
-However, every country that observes Ramadan does so a little differently.
-If you're visiting a Muslim country during Ramadan, research your destination before you arrive to learn what to expect.
+Every country that observes Ramadan does so a little differently.
+Research before you arrive if you're visiting a Muslim country during Ramadan.
+Learn what to expect.

 Be respectful of local sensitivities, rules and customs

 It's important to be respectful of local culture and customs when you're travelling.
-When you arrive in your destination, seek local advice about appropriate behaviour.
+When you arrive at your destination, ask locals about appropriate behaviour.
 Follow the lead of non-fasting locals.

 Food and drink

-Non-Muslims aren't expected to fast during Ramadan, but you should still be aware of the local laws and customs around food and drink.
+Muslims fast from sunrise to sunset during Ramadan.
+Non-Muslims aren't expected to fast.
+But you should still know the local laws and customs around food and drink.

 Restaurants may be closed during the day.
-If open, you could be asked to eat behind a curtain or in a private room.
+If open, staff may ask you to eat behind a curtain or in a private room.
 If tipping is standard in your destination, consider tipping more generously.
 Staff are preparing your food while fasting themselves.

-In countries where food is hard to find during the day, talk to your hotel about providing packed lunches or plan ahead and buy food you can prepare in your own accommodation.
+Talk to your hotel about providing packed lunches in countries where food is hard to find during the day.
+Or buy food you can prepare in your accommodation.

 Alcohol can be hard to find.
-In many countries, businesses that sell alcohol will close for the duration of Ramadan.
+In many countries, businesses that sell alcohol will close during Ramadan.

 Clothing and behaviour